-5.8 Consistent with the land use plan
+5.8 Consistent with the Land Use Plan

-The area where the Terminal and the Thermal corresponds to an area where there are already established companies with operations similar to our project as are Atlantic Pacific, S.A.
+The area where the Thermal corresponds to an area where there are already established companies with operations similar to our project as are Atlantic Pacific, S.A.
 (APSA) in the storage of fuel from the Atlantic Coast and the PETROPORT with the storage of Liquefied Petroleum Gas which are neighbors of the area selected in the Telfers Island.